KeithChenYong/AI-ML-Imperial-College-Business-School/README.md

 This project will utilize Recurrent Neural Network (RNNs) to predict the future from sequence of variable lengths.
 Due to the vanishing/exploding gradient problem from unrolling a large number of sequential, LSTM comes into play.
 As the project advances, we can explore the implementation of more sophisticated algorithms.

-## HYPERPARAMETER OPTIMSATION
+## HYPERPARAMETER OPTIMIZATION
 1. Number of hidden layers and units
 2. Dropout
 3. Learning rate
 4. Number of epochs
 5.	and more...

-Bayesian Optimisation will be used to optimise these hyperparameters (point 1 to 5).
-A total of 20 loops will be executed to find the global minimum, and a more exploitative approach will be adopted after 10 attempts.
+Bayesian Optimization will be employed to optimize the hyperparameters outlined in points 1 to 5.
+The process will involve executing a total of 20 loops to identify the global minimum, with a shift towards a more exploitative strategy after the first 10 attempts.
+The code used originates from the initial Capstone Challenge titled 'Black-box optimization,' where it secured the position of 1st runner-up in competition with the cohort from Imperial College.

 ## RESULTS